pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 Make your text as self-contained as possible, do not interrupt the reader's flow by making references to ideas outside the current text.

-Provide examples and carefully draw connections between them and the main concepts.
+Provide examples and draw straightforward connections to the key concepts.
-Counter-examples are also useful here to delimit the scope of your text.
+Counter-examples can also help you delimit the scope.

 #### Say what you said

-Remind your audience about the most important takeaways.
+Remind your audience about the takeaways.
 Make them short and memorable.

 ## Arrange